mysticBlock/CS50-final-project/README.md

 I then made the profile page.

 I then made the speed test page. now this made me think a lot because there is a lot of cross over logic between the review levels and this speed test page.
 So i decided to refactor my levels.js code and create a helpers.js with the functions and variables that would be used in both levels.js and speedTest.js

+Then i used nltk and the Gutenberg corpus to generate random text for the user to type and test their speed and accuracy.
+I made two buttons on completion where the user can navigate to another speed test (generating a new text) or retrying the text they just completed.
+I did this by storing the text in storage therefore if the page gets reloaded by the retry button or just in general the same text will remain on the screen.
+But if the user presses the next test button it navigates to the next-speed-test route which pops (removes) the text from session redirects to the speed-test route and generates a new text which is then loaded onto the page.
+I also made the index route pop the text from session so if they navigate to the home page then back to the speed test page they'll also get a new text.

+I then decided that for the profile page i wanted to have the users stats e.g highest wpm their average accuracy etc shown on their profile page.
+I originally was storing the results of the review levels for this but i think its better to show their speed test stats rather then their review score stats.
+So i removed the code that was saving the review data and deleted the scores table in the db as it isn't necessary to have all that extra data.

 #TODO make sure user cant just press random keys quickly to pass levels - make it so they have to get higher than the pass score and also higher than 60% accuracy.